kosmosschool/snap-blocks-web/README.md

 This is the web backend that we use for our Quest app [Snap Blocks](https://github.com/kosmosschool/snap-blocks).

-For example, tt handles uploading and retrieving Creations to the Gallery, sharing of Creations and user account management.
+For example, it handles uploading and retrieving Creations to the Gallery, sharing of Creations and user account management.